TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

    - cash or point-of-sale payment;
    - split payment across several means of payment; or
    - scheduled payment for deferred charging or instalments.
+ Depending on the business rules, payment (and additional data) may be:
+   - immediate, with direct authorisation and capture or delayed, with deferred capture or later debit;
+   - split into several CHARGING MOMENT(s);
+   - made by instalments according to a payment plan;
+   - made by one single payment for several CUSTOMER PURCHASE PACKAGE(s);
+   - verifies for particular PAYMENT METHOD (voucher, loyalty points, B2B, travel credit) with the relevant provider a particular confirmation process;
+   - made by travel account debit or B2B invoice/settlement arrangement; or
+   - combined with voucher, loyalty redemption or other PAYMENT METHOD(s).

 9. The retailer shall verify, with the relevant PSP, that the selected PAYMENT METHOD(s) are accepted for:
    - the concerned CUSTOMER PURCHASE PACKAGE(s);